danielelozzi/SPEED/old_versions/SPEED_CV/SPEED_CV_3.1/README.md

-# SPEED v3.2 - labScoc Processing and Extraction of Eye tracking Data
+# SPEED v3.1 - labScoc Processing and Extraction of Eye tracking Data

 *An Advanced Eye-Tracking Data Analysis Software*

 SPEED is a Python-based tool with a graphical user interface (GUI) for processing, analyzing, and visualizing eye-tracking data from cognitive and behavioral experiments.
-This version introduces a powerful folder-based workflow, deeper integration of YOLO object detection analysis, and new visualization options, including **Gaze Fragmentation**.
+This version introduces a powerful folder-based workflow, deeper integration of YOLO object detection analysis, and new visualization options.

 ## The Modular Workflow

-SPEED v3.2 operates on a two-step workflow designed to save time and computational resources.
+SPEED v3.1 operates on a two-step workflow designed to save time and computational resources.

 **Step 1: Run Core Analysis**
 This is the main data processing stage.
 You run this step **only once** per participant.
 The software will:
 1. Load all necessary files from the specified input folders (RAW, Un-enriched, Enriched).
 2. Segment the data based on the `events.csv` file.
-3. Calculate all relevant statistics for each segment, including **gaze fragmentation** (speed).
+3. Calculate all relevant statistics for each segment.
 4. Optionally run YOLO object detection on the video frames, saving the results to a cache to speed up future runs.
 5. Save the processed data (e.g., filtered dataframes for each event) and summary statistics into the output folder.